-Sitefinty’s load balancing feature facilitates handling of the cache synchronization, which is necessary when the application runs in Load Balanced scenario.
+Sitefinity’s load balancing feature facilitates handling of the cache invalidation, which is necessary when the application runs in Load Balanced scenario.

 Sitefinity CMS uses web services communication to notify all participating nodes when a content change occurs.
 This way it is guaranteed, that this content change propagates to all instances in your load balancing setup.